Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Path-integral representation of the dynamics

-Finally, we identify the normalization term $|C^{\prime }|$.
+Finally, we identify the normalization term $F$.
 Let us consider the following representation,

 If $H$ is independent of $\eta $, this transformation, together with the probability density in Eq.(\ref{probability_density_simplified_eta}), yields {\it i.i.d.} unit Gaussian variables $\xi $.
-In this case, the normalization term determined by the central limit theorem used to derive Eq.(\ref{deriving_updates_of_eta_again}) is given by $\exp (-\frac{1}{2}\ln |C^{\prime }|)=\exp (-\frac{1}{2}\ln |C|)=|C|^{-1/2}$.
+In this case, the normalization term is given by $\exp (-F)=\exp (-\frac{1}{2}\ln |C|)=|C|^{-1/2}$.
 This is the Jacobian accompanying the transformation of probability densities over $\eta $ and $\xi $.
 However, in the present setting, $H$ depends on $\eta $.
-We expect that the normalization term $|C^{\prime }| ^{-1/2}$ is given by the Jacobian $|H+\frac{\partial H}{\partial \xi }\xi |^{-1}$ in this case, too, noting the nonlinear deformation of the coordinates spanned by $\xi$.
+For this case, taking the nonlinear deformation of the coordinates spanned by $\xi$ into account, we expect that the normalization term $F$ is given by the Jacobian $\ln |H+\frac{\partial H}{\partial \xi }\xi |$ and hence that the transformation $\eta =H\xi $ still gives unit Gaussian variables.
+Here, the Jacobian matrix is rearranged as

+which yields Eq.(\ref{normalization_F}).
 Although rigorous treatment of this point encounters the mathematical difficulty in rigorously dealing with path-integrals, the validity of the above normalization term is supported by the fact that it yields the proper normalization of the path integral consistently with Eq.(\ref{normalisation_of_pathintegral}).
-This normalization needs to be kept in mind as we perform perturbative expansion below, although it does not take effects in the numerical simulations of the mean-field equations. \end{widetext}
+This normalization needs to be kept in mind as we perform perturbative expansion below.

+Below, we describe the outline of how the above theory is modified for the case with external input to $\sqrt{N}$ excitatory neurons and for the case with untuned synaptic weights.
+For the case with $\widetilde{I} (t)\neq 0$ in Eq.(\ref{modelling_sparse_input}), the following $O(\sqrt{N})$ correction is introduced to Eq.(\ref{path_integral_for_one_body}):

+In the subsequent saddle point method, however, we notice that the $O(\sqrt{N})$ correction does not affect the values of $Q_{\ell ,j}^*$, $\widetilde{\psi }_{\ell }^*$, and $\check{\phi }_{\ell }^*$ in the leading order.
+Then, the neurons feel the same Gaussian fields as those described by Eqs.(\ref{deriving_updates_of_fictitious_system_again}).
+Then, the second exponential in Eq.(\ref{expanded_integrand}) is modified as

+, with $\overline{\phi }_{\ell }=\langle \phi (h_j^{(\ell )})\rangle _{j\notin \mathcal{S}}$.
+In the above equation, $1_{\mathcal{S}}$ ($1_{\setminus \mathcal{S}}$) denotes a vector whose elements are one for indices belonging to $\mathcal{S}$, and zero otherwise.
+We easily find that the second term in the above exponential gives the driving-force term, $\widetilde{\phi }$, for the mean dynamics [Eq.(\ref{MFT_ext})].
+We also find that the exclusion of the sum of the $\sqrt{N}$ random values in the first term followed by the division by $\sqrt{N}$ does not affect the values of the driving-force term $\eta $ in the leading order.
+Thus, with $\eta $ given by Eq.(\ref{probability_density_simplified_eta}), we obtain the mean-field equations for the stimulus-driven dynamics as presented in Sec.\ref{MFT_stimulus}.